cyberbug/codevita-pr1-2015/README.md

 # codevita-pr1-2015
-Solution to first 3 questions
+Solution to first 1st and 3rd question